-Once you know-how about how much your trip will set you back, you can work on securing the money you actually need.
+Once you know how much your trip will set you back, you can secure the money you actually need.
 It’s bad enough to borrow money for a trip in the first place, so you don’t want to borrow more than required.

 Compare Personal Loans and Credit Cards

 The two most popular funding methods for travel are personal loans and credit cards.
 While a personal loan offers a fixed interest rate, fixed repayment schedule, and fixed monthly payment, a credit card will let you charge your trip as you go and repay only the amount you borrow.
 Credit cards tend to have higher interest rates than personal loans, but both financial products are easy to apply for online.